 Their ice cream (like everything else) is homemade and made with proper ingredients.
 Everything is flavoured with fruit, herbs and spices and their sorbets are particularly delicious.

-I found the Triko Kafe first (which means ‘T-shirt’) on Instagram and got so excited about visiting, that I dragged my mum up the hills to get there in the middle of a heat wave!
+I found the Triko Kafe first (which means ‘T-shirt’) on Instagram and got so excited about visiting, that I dragged my mum up the hills to get there in the middle of a Prague’s heat wave!

 We had an absolutely delicious Apricot sorbet and got a whole background story about where the apricots came from and how the ice cream is made from the friendly owners.
 They usually make one flavour at the time and this week’s flavour is Peanut Butter & Miso!

-U Nikolajky 12, Prague 5 (take a bus from Knizeci – Andel Underground Station or walk up the hill a little).
+Location: U Nikolajky 12, Prague 5 (take a bus from Knizeci – Andel Underground Station or walk up the hill a little).

 It’s worth visiting later in the day or evening as Angelato is open until late and considering where it is, it’s always busy.
 It’s quite pricey, but no more than other gelato places in the centre of Prague.

 I particularly like their flavour combinations like Strawberry & Prosecco or Pear & Ginger and there are always new flavours every few weeks or so.
 This week, I tried the Salted Peanut Butter Gelato, which was very filling and full of flavour.

-Rytirska 27, Praha 1 (as you walk from Vaclavske Namesti towards the Old Town Square)
+Location: Rytirska 27, Praha 1 (as you walk from Vaclavske Namesti towards the Old Town Square)